return {

 tables if you provided multiple specs for the same plugin in different places.

-, you won’t so easily be able to take advantage of this
+If you override config, you won’t so easily be able to take advantage of this

 merging behaviour.